By Paul Taylor

 at least for the B vitamins, you might be inclined to think that you

 can probably get a better deal from a different product.

 Here’s the remaining ingredient list from Euramin Vital Hair:

-Once again, you can probably get the amino acids (L-arginine, L-methionine and L-glutamine) quite easily from other supplements at a higher dose and lower price.
+Once again, you can probably get the amino acids (L-arginine, L-methionine and L-glutamine) quite easily from another supplement at a higher dose and a lower price.

 Or you might prefer to get your amino acids from your diet alone.
 For example, methionine rich foods include: pumpkin seeds, soya beans, lentils, turkey, trout, etc.